-It has also been stated that whales may be using the breach to stretch their bodies and see above the sea level.
+It has also been stated that whales may use the breach to stretch their bodies and see above sea level.

 Another belief why whales breach is due to play.
 By leaping into the air, whales, especially smaller, younger whales, may just be imitating their larger parents.
 Due to the amount of energy expended, it is not believed that adults breach as an act of play.

 The muscle of a whale is rich in a protein that carries oxygen.
-The protein is called myoglobin, and studies show that high levels of this protein play a large part in how long a whale can hold its breath.
+The protein is called myoglobin, and studies show that high levels play a large part in how long a whale can hold its breath.